LAST UPDATED: SEPTEMBER 12, 2024

-On June 9, 2022, the Department of The Treasury's Office of Foreign Assets Control (OFAC) published new amendments to the 1963 Cuban Assets Control Regulations, 31 CFR part 515 (“Regulations”) to further implement President Trump's policy toward Cuba.
+On June 9, 2022, the Department of The Treasury's Office of Foreign Assets Control (OFAC) published new amendments to the 1963 Cuban Assets Control Regulations, 31 CFR part 515 (“Regulations”) to further implement President Biden's policy toward Cuba.

 The Regulations have been amended by most US administrations since they were first introduced back in 1963 under the Trading with the Enemy Act (50 U.S.C 4301- 4341) for either to relax or to restrict travel to the island, financial transactions, business and certain other activities.
 The most positive amendments were made under the administration of former President Barrack Obama.